Order selection in GARMA models for count time series: a Bayesian perspective: Applications

 A summary of the results is presented in Table \ref{busparts}.
 Time series plot, histograms, and boxplots of the posterior sample for the data before the structural break are presented in Figures \ref{tsmb2}, \ref{hmb2}, and \ref{bpmb2}, respectively.
 Similarly, for the data after the structural break, the plots are shown in Figures \ref{tsma2}, \ref{hma2}, and \ref{bpma2}.
 Overall, we observe that the posterior sample is fairly symmetrical for all parameter resulting in similar values for the mean and median in both scenarios.
 Variability is also small in all cases.

-Based on the 95\% HPD credible intervals, the model selected for the data before the structural break is a NB-GARMA$(2,3)$ with $\phi_1=0$ and $\theta_2=0$, whereas for the data after the structural break, a full NB-GARMA$(0,3)$ was selected.
-Observe that the absence of the AR part in the model after the pandemics causes a higher value of $\beta_0$ compared to the model before the pandemic, despite the average being smaller in the latter.
-These results suggest that the pandemic led to a transition from a model in which the number of buses exported two months ago influenced the exportation of buses this month to a model in which this dynamic has vanished.
+Based on the 95\% HPD credible intervals, the model selected for the data before the structural break is a NB-GARMA$(2,3)$ with $\phi_1=0$ and $\theta_2=0$, whereas for the data after the structural break, a full NB-GARMA$(0,3)$ was selected. {It is noteworthy that the estimated value of $\hat\beta_0$ is higher after the pandemic than before, despite the average production being greater in the latter period.
+This arises because the dynamics of the conditional mean are primarily driven by the time series component.
+The absence of the AR term in the post-pandemic model results in a higher $\hat\beta_0$ compared to the pre-pandemic model.
+These findings suggest that the pandemic prompted a shift from a model where the number of buses exported two months ago significantly influenced current exports to one where this dynamic effect has disappeared.
+Figure \ref{overallfit} we present the reconstructed conditional mean $\mu_t$ based on the (mean) estimated values along with the original time series.}